Grief wracks parents after Brazilian axe attack kills 4 kids

 Often, the killers are young people who engage in misogynistic or racist speech, employ neo-Nazi and fascist symbols and enter online communities where violence is lauded, Cara told The Associated Press.

+The attack took place on the center’s playground, according to the local affiliate of television network Globo.
+NSC, the affiliate, showed a photo of the suspect with a closely shaved head.

-Young people who are suffering find shelter in these online communities, according to Cleo Garcia, a member of the GEPEM research group investigating bullying and violence in schools.
+Troubled young people often seek shelter in online communities, said Cleo Garcia, a member of the GEPEM research group investigating bullying and violence in schools.

 “In the United States, this is already considered an epidemic and we hope it doesn’t reach that point here,” Garcia said.

-Simone Aparecida Camargo, a teacher at the day care center attacked Wednesday, told the AP she believes unrestricted access to phones and the internet is to blame, and said she was skeptical of the push by authorities to boost the number and frequency of patrols around schools.
+Simone Aparecida Camargo, a teacher at the day-care center attacked Wednesday, told the AP that she was skeptical of any push by authorities to boost the number and frequency of patrols around schools.

 “How long can we have police near schools?
 A week?
 They need to look deeper,” she said.

-Camargo locked dozens of children in a bathroom after she heard a colleague screaming about a man who had broken into the day care center, potentially averting an even greater tragedy.
+Camargo locked dozens of children in a bathroom to protect them after she heard a colleague screaming about a man who had broken into the day-care center.

 Martins reported from Sao Paulo.
 AP writer David Biller contributed to this report from Rio de Janeiro.